marissakirjonen/informationSecurity/h4-ETAOIN.md

 Symmetric Algorithms
 -	Same key for decryption and encryption
 -	Security depends on the secrecy of the shared key
 -	Two types:
-o	Stream algorithms/ciphers: operate on single bit/byte of plaintext at a time o	Block algorithms/ciphers: operate on groups of bits (blocks)
+  -	Stream algorithms/ciphers: operate on single bit/byte of plaintext at a time
+  -	Block algorithms/ciphers: operate on groups of bits (blocks)

 Public-Key Algorithms
 -	Different keys for decryption (private key) and encryption (public key)